 We leave the city heading north, through the multi-coloured mountains of the Cundiboyacense Plateau. with a stop at the Salt Cathedral of Zipaquira.
-Then onto a colonial gem, UNESCO listed Villa de Leyva for lunch – it has Latin America’s biggest cobbled plaza.
-Lush green, twisting mountain roads to the colonial town of Barichara.
+Then onto a colonial gem, UNESCO listed Villa de Leyva for overnight – it has Latin America’s biggest cobbled plaza and a great place to have a beer or coffee and watch the sunset.

-Across the plains to beautiful city of Cartagena.
 With just the right mix of sun, sand, and old world charm, much of the attraction of Cartagena lies in strolling through its colonial streets.
 It is a World Heritage City (raided by Sir Francis Drake in 1586 in the Battle of Cartagena) and is considered to be one of the most picturesque cities in South America.
 You have a day off to explore the cobbled streets and old ramparts, or just chill by the pool.

 Transfer to the international airport for your flight back home.